 Strep Throat Diagnosis

 While there are some conditions you might think you can self-diagnose, strep throat is not one of them.
+Untreated strep throat can lead to kidney inflammation, rheumatic fever, scarlet fever, toxic shock syndrome, mastoiditis and other ailments.
+It’s too dangerous to take a chance by not obtaining medical treatment.
 You need to visit a doctor and get a strep test for a sure diagnosis.
 If the strep throat test doesn't work, you may need to do a throat culture to determine the cause of your symptoms.

 Strep Throat Treatment

 If you catch the strep throat early enough, your doctor can prescribe an antibiotic to help prevent spreading the infection.
 However, if you let the strep throat go on too long, you'll just have to wait until the symptoms disappear.
 Different antibiotics are used to fight strep throat; penicillin is the most commonly prescribed.
 Amoxicillin and erythromycin are also widely used for strep throat.

 The best way to prevent strep throat is to avoid contact with anyone contagious.
 If exposure cannot be eliminated, it's important to keep things clean and sanitary.
 Make sure to wash your hands well after contact with any person or any item that may be infected.
 This includes towels, doorknobs and pillows.
 Never share cups, utensils, toothbrushes or lip makeup with anyone infected with strep throat.